-How to best treat early stages of Male Pattern Baldness
+How to treat early stages of Male Pattern Baldness

 Going bald can't be easy, especially if it is occurring in your late twenties/early thirties.
 It is estimated that over 60% of men will suffer from some form of thinning by the age of 40.
 That's a high figure, and that is why so many men are seeking treatments and advice on the subject of hair loss.

-Here, Lawrence Tanner takes us through the hair loss plan that has helped him prevent the effects of early baldness and maintained healthy hair growth.
+Here, Lawrence Tanner takes us through the hair loss plan that has helped him, and thousands of other men, prevent the devastating effects of early baldness, while maintaining healthy, fuller hair growth.

 By Lawrence Tanner (age 30).